COVID-19 Update: Dental services at the Hub of Hope will remain closed until further notice.

 A: If you are more than 15 minutes late, this may count as a missed appointment.
 Appointments are scheduled with the amount of time that we need to complete each dental procedure.
 To ensure you receive the best care, we don’t provide rushed treatment.
 If there is time in the schedule, we may be able to see you, or you may wait to see if another patient misses their appointment.
 If no time frees up, we will ask that you reschedule your appointment for another time.

 Q: What’s your policy for missed appointments?

 A: We value you as our patient and need your cooperation with keeping appointments so that we can provide your care.
 Missing or canceling an appointment with less than 24 hours notice means that we are unable to fill this appointment time with another patient who desperately needs care.
-Patients may miss up to five appointments at the Stephen Klein Wellness Center (medical, behavioral health, or dental) before being placed on a same-day or next-day list.
-This means that if you miss five appointments, you can only schedule the day before or the same day if there are openings in our schedule.
-Many patients use our dental clinic’s services.
+Patients may only miss up to three appointments before being placed on a same-day or next-day list.
+This means that if you miss three appointments, you can only schedule the day before or the same day if there are openings in our schedule.
+Many patients use our dental services.
 Your help in keeping your appointments enables us to provide better and timelier care for all of our patients.